 Internal modulation frequency has been set to 50.55 kHz.
 IDN?
-COMMON FRONT PANEL FOM-7900B FOS-79800F FOS-79710 DEVICE DEPENDENT Action Parameters The IDN? query returns None. a string identifying the mod lule.
-Notes Use this command to verify the identification and location of each module in question.
-This command has the same effect as repeatedly pressing the PARAM key until the module title is displayed Syntax se ; <response terminator></response \rightarrow
+FOM-7900B FOS-79800F FOS-79710 DEVICE DEPENDENT Action Parameters The IDN? query returns None. a string identifying the m nodule.
+Notes Use this command to ve This command has the module title is displayed erify the identification and same effect as repeatedl I. l location of each module in question. y pressing the PARAM key until the Syntax → <respor data=""></respor> ise ; ; <response terminator</response